BrokenSource/BrokenSource/Readme.md

 # 📦 Pre-compiled binaries

-Head over to each project's **Releases** page and download the latest version for your platform if any available

-Otherwise, you'll have to run from the source code
+Head over to each project's **Releases** page and download the latest version for your platform, if available.
+Otherwise, you'll have to run directly from the Source Code

-- **Help needed**: Package managers for Linux and MacOS are welcome, you'll be credited ❤️

 Our **release binaries** follow the **naming convention** below: